 We implement these measures throughout our operations in all regions from feedmils to breeding farms and hatcheries.
-Practicing strict biosecurity and hygienic procedures to We are proud to say that our implementation of 3-zone biosecurity in Japfa India is the only one in that country.
+We are proud to say that our implementation of 3-zone biosecurity in Japfa India is the only one in that country.
 [GRI 102-12, GRI 416-1]

-The health of our chickens is our main priority in every step of our production cycle, and we ensure their well-being by preventing flock infection from external sources
+The health of our chickens is our main priority in every step of our production cycle, and we ensure their well-being by preventing flock infection from external sources our biosecurity measures are based on three major components, namely isolation, traffic control and sanitation.